Brett-Tanner/Journal/2024/Jul_24.md

 ## July 24th

-- [] Writers can't propose changes to at least lesson 354, form just resets with no errors
-  - Can propose changes to some others though
 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events